SenseNet/sncom-resources/_posts/2016-04-01-card-sorting-results-the-new-structure-of-portlets-in-sn7.md

 tags: [ux, card sorting, test results, portlet structure]
 ---

-Thank you guys for taking your time and completing our test!
+First of all, thank you guys for taking your time and completing our test!
 The result was quite instructive for us.
-It provided us a solid starting point for us to design the new architecture of the portlet system in SN7.
+It provided us a solid starting point to design the new architecture of the portlet system in SN7.

 ---

-First of all, thank you guys for taking your time and completing our test!
-The result was quite instructive for us.
-It provided us a solid starting point for us to design the new architecture of the portlet system in SN7.

 By analyzing the results of the Card sorting test, we learned a lot about how end users and developers are related to the portlets in Sense/Net, since both groups were represented as participants in the test.